SteeltoeOSS/Documentation/api/v4/configuration/random-value-provider.md

 ### Add NuGet Reference

-To use the provider, you need to add a reference to the `Steeltoe.Configuration.RandomValue` NuGet package.
+To use the provider, add a reference to the `Steeltoe.Configuration.RandomValue` NuGet package.

 ### Add Configuration Provider

-To have the ability to generate random values from the configuration, you need to add the random value provider to the `ConfigurationBuilder`.
+To have the ability to generate random values from the configuration, add the random value provider to the `ConfigurationBuilder`.
+See the following example:

-The following example shows how to do so:

 ```csharp
 using Steeltoe.Configuration.RandomValue;